“Someday you will be old enough to start reading fairy tales again.” – C.S. Lewis

 Tar at Abandoned Hotel in Vientiane, Laos

 Vientiane is the capital of Laos and is completely lacking in abandoned buildings.
 I found three total.
 One appears to have been an apartment building on the river front, which now has a shipping container turned bar shoved right up against the front of it.
+This isn’t as bizarre as it first sounds – even in countries like the US, shipping containers are being utilised as buildings like bars and restaurants.
+Construction companies like BMarko specialise in these modular units and they are actually growing in popularity across the world.
 The second was an old house with severely collapsed roof.
 The third is a fairly large three story hotel very near to Patuxay Park.
 According to a squatter living on the bottom floor it has been empty for nearly 3 decades.
 Much of the original furniture is still inside many of the rooms.
 The bed frames have all been collected and are sitting in one of the large rooms (maybe restaurant) on ground level.
 It is a wonderful place for a photoshoot.

 My Lao friend suggested finding what he called pity kids for this project.
 I generally prefer to get adult permission for this project, but I was running out of time so we went with his suggestion.
 Pity kids is his way of saying children that sell small things for money on the streets.
 We met Ta, an adorable and very sweet 13 year old boy at the main bus station downtown.
 He is 13 years old and sells chewing gum to make a living.
 He sells about $5.00 worth per day but has to split the money 50/50 with the man that provides the gum.
 He was a natural model and most of the poses he did entirely on his own.
 I am looking forward to visiting him again on a future visit.